 What is Blockchain?

 At its core, blockchain is a decentralized database that stores information securely and transparently.
 When a piece of information is added to the blockchain, it is immutable, meaning it cannot be changed or deleted.
-This makes blockchain an ideal platform for storing sensitive data, such as financial transactions.
+This makes blockchain ideal for storing sensitive data, such as financial transactions.

 Each block in the chain contains three pieces of information: